Eppo-exp/eppo-docs/docs/guides/nextjs-setup.md

 ### Use the component in the application

-In this example put the component under the logo in `page.tsx`
+1. Put the offer component under the logo in `page.tsx`

-Below is a snippet from what you will see in your `page.tsx` and where you should place the offer compoenent:
+Below is a snippet from what you will see in your `page.tsx` and where you should place the offer component:

 ```tsx
 <div className={styles.center}>